MetaScript

 // Compiled to native C

-void _lambda_0(msHttpRequest* req, msHttpResponse* res) {
+static void dollarfn_main_1_(HttpRequest* req, ServerResponse* res) {

 }